 FAQs: How to Proceed

-You cannot earn all of your financial aid unless you participate in your registered class(es) for at least 60 percent of your scheduled enrollment.
+You cannot earn your financial aid unless you participate in your registered class(es) for more than 60 percent of your scheduled enrollment.
 To determine your 60 percent date, follow these steps while using the 60% enrollment completion chart:

 - Determine which sessions you are enrolled for this semester.